marc-schieferdecker/StreamLottery/README.md

 # StreamLottery

-A giveaway tool for streamers - integrates with OBS, XSplit and more
+A giveaway tool for streamers - integrates with OBS, XSplit and more.

+You can reach the application here: [streamlottery.de](https://streamlottery.de/)